Water and Beverages*

 The way to re-educate our sense of thirst is to first cut out recreational drinking and condiments such as spices, and salt.
 Next, we need to become attuned to whether or not we are thirsty.
 If so, thirst should be quenched by pure water.

 Some macrobiotics practitioners claim that the appearance of the urine is a useful criterion for how much water to drink.
 Water intake is said to be optimal when the urine has the same pale, straw coloration as beer.
-While this criterion may be of some use, there are certain problems with it; namely, some toxins are colorless, and others in small quantities can make the urine highly colored.
+Whereas this criterion is generally helpful, one problem is that some toxins are colorless, and others in small quantities can make the urine highly colored.

 To play safe, it is better to err on the side of too much water intake rather than too little.
 However, avoid drinking during meals or while the stomach is digesting food.